 Side effects:

-Doctors prescribe opioids for pain, but they can have serious side effects including:
+Doctors prescribe opioids for pain, but they can have serious side effects even when taken as directed including:

 - Increased pain sensitivity